The Book of Satan

 Who was Ragnar Redbeard?

-The probable author is the radical Arthur Desmond, a New Zealander with an Irish father and an English mother.
-He has red hair.
+The probable author is the radical red-head Arthur Desmond, a New Zealander with an Irish father and an English mother.
 Some say that Jack London (1876-1916) is the author.
 The style of writing and political content is however somewhat different from what Jack London or Arthur Desmond would ever write in their own names.

 The book is sometimes available from Feral House Publishing, but can also be gotten from Amazon.com.